anticoders/gagarin/README.md

 ## Testing with browser

 Gagarin makes it really easy to coordinate tests for client and server.
 This idea originated from Laika, but we decided to go for more promise-oriented API.
 Basically speaking, you can use the `browser` function to spawn as many clients as you want.
 The only requirement is that you have a webdriver running somewhere.
-By default, gagarin will try to find webdrive at port `9515` (chromedriver default).
+By default, gagarin will try to find webdriver at port `9515` (chromedriver default).
 You can customize the webdriver url by providing the corresponding option for the cli tool:
 ```
 gagarin --webdriver http://localhost:9515
 ```